aabiji/vaba/readme.md

 Vaba

 **Next steps**
-- Checking our list of scraped website links to see if we can find vk.com
-- Scrape vk for links to epubs or pdfs
 - Spawn a new goroutine for each match we find

 Vaba is the app that helps you find and download free ebooks.